When to Visit Lapland:

 Layering is still important, but your strategy changes because of the intense sun and shifting temperatures.

-4. The Essentials: High-quality sunglasses are non-negotiable!
+- The Essentials: High-quality sunglasses are non-negotiable!
 The sun reflecting off the pure white snow is blindingly bright and can cause snow blindness.
 You will still want insulated boots for the morning, a lighter beanie, and a good pair of gloves (heavy Arctic mittens are usually overkill during the day now).
+Warm, waterproof winter boots with good grip are far more useful fluffy winter boots.

 FAQs